Marcos30004347/lang/README.md

 \<Call\> = \<Name\>'(' \<CallArguments\> ')'

-### Effect:
-TODO: write syntax rules and examples for effects

-### Handler:
-TODO: write syntax rules and examples for handlers

 ### Effect Calls:
 Effects are called like normal functions but with a '!' appended at the end of the function name: